peanutrhs/TaskApp/taskapp/README.md

 ES7 + React/Redux/React-Native Snippets - Makes creating components and classes much faster with boiler plate components

+react-icons - Allows you to use different libraries for icons, i.e. from Fab Awesome

+### JSX TIDBITS
 ({title}) - This is called destructuring, so that you do not need to do the following:

 function (props){